To understand what verbs are and be able use them in your writing.

 Remember: Verbs can describe an action, state or occurrence.

-2. Then, complete this verbs quiz.
-How many can you get correct out of five?
+2. Now complete this verbs quiz.
+Can you get all five questions correct?

 Look at the 'Identifying Verbs Picture Cards' activity sheet below.